| William.Waite@Colorado.edu |

 Operator indications are established for each operator's source language symbol by computations described in LIDO:

-The definitions must be made available to the routines that implement the computations, by including them in a type-HEAD.phi file:
+The definitions must be made available to the routines that implement the computations, by including them in a type-head file:

 Basic symbols are recognized by a finite-state machine, and therefore the definitions of the basic symbols are stated as regular expressions rather than productions of a context-free grammar.
 This means that all recursive definitions given in the Revised Report must be replaced by the equivalent iterative formulations.
 We have kept the regular expression notation as close to the form of the context-free grammar as possible to ease verification, except that we have replaced alternations with a more compact representation when describing sets of characters: [a-d] means a|b|c|d and [^;] means ``any character other than semicolon'', for example.